benckx/dnn-movie-posters/README.md

 \
 Overall accuracy is 45% (I'm actually not sure it's the most suited metrics for this).

-## Data set
+## Dataset
-The data set was found on [Kaggle](https://www.kaggle.com/neha1703/movie-genre-from-its-poster/version/3) and contains about 27,000 posters.
+The dataset was found on [Kaggle](https://www.kaggle.com/neha1703/movie-genre-from-its-poster/version/3) and contains about 27,000 posters.

 It is split as followed: